 The City Watch wear cloaks, usually made of heavy wool, dyed gold.
 They are equipped with mail armor, iron cudgels, iron spears, dirks, and occasionally longswords.
 Their armor, boots, and gloves are black.
 The officers (such as the captains of the gates into the city) wear black breastplates ornamented with four golden disks.
 They can be used as guards, foot soldiers or in some cases, as mounted lancers.
 Nonetheless, the watchmen are not true soldiers, and their discipline in a pitched battle shows this fact.
 Tyrion Lannister goes so far as to state that, of the six thousand watchmen under his command, only fifteen hundred are reliable as actual soldiers.

 During the Dance of the Dragons, the officers of the City Watch were loyal to Queen Alicent Hightower and the greens, but the rank-and-file gold cloaks supported their former commander, Daemon, a leader of the blacks.
-During the Fall of King's Landing, Commander Luthor Largent led a coup in support of the blacks and personally killed his second-in-command, Ser Gwayne Hightower.
-Balon Byrch became the new commander when Luthor was killed during the riots in King's Landing.
+During the fall of King's Landing, Commander Ser Luthor Largent led a coup in support of the blacks and personally killed his second-in-command, Ser Gwayne Hightower.
+Ser Balon Byrch became the new commander when Luthor was killed during the riots in King's Landing.

-When the Targaryens were overthrown during Robert's Rebellion, the new king, Robert Baratheon, continued the institution of the gold cloaks.
+When the Targaryens were overthrown during Robert's Rebellion, the new king, Robert I Baratheon, continued the institution of the gold cloaks.
 Janos Slynt became their commander after the death of Manly Stokeworth.

 A Game of Thrones